 The Million Cool Roofs Challenge, NESTA, the Global Cool Cities Alliance

-The Cooling for People Award, Ashden
+The Cooling by Nature Award, Ashden

 The Kigali Cooling Efficiency Program (K-CEP) is a philanthropic program set up to support the Kigali Amendment of the Montreal Protocol.
 Under the amendment, 197 countries committed to cut the production and consumption of hydrofluorocarbons (HFCs) — potent greenhouse gases used in refrigeration and air conditioning — by more than 80% over the next 30 years.
 This effort has the potential to avoid up to 0.5° C of global warming by the end of the century.
 K-CEP focuses on the energy efficiency of cooling to increase and accelerate the climate and development benefits of the Kigali Amendment to phase down HFCs.